NVIDIA/NVFlare/docs/user_guide/FLAdminAPI.rst

 It is recommended to use the :class:`FLAdminAPIRunner<nvflare.fuel.hci.client.fl_admin_api_runner.FLAdminAPIRunner>` to initialize the API, or use it as a guide to write your own code to use the FLAdminAPI.

-Compared to before NVIDIA FLARE 2.1.0, the FLAdminAPI now requires an overseer_agent to be provided, and this is automatically created by the :class:`FLAdminAPIRunner<nvflare.fuel.hci.client.fl_admin_api_runner.FLAdminAPIRunner>` with the information in ``fed_admin.json`` in the provided admin_dir's startup directory.
+Compared to before NVIDIA FLARE 2.1, the FLAdminAPI now requires an overseer_agent to be provided, and this is automatically created by the :class:`FLAdminAPIRunner<nvflare.fuel.hci.client.fl_admin_api_runner.FLAdminAPIRunner>` with the information in ``fed_admin.json`` in the provided admin_dir's startup directory.

-Logging in is now automatically handled, and when there is a server cutover, the overseer_agent will provide the new SP endpoint information for the active server and the FLAdminAPI will reauthenticate so the commands will be sent to the new active server.
+Logging in is now automatically handled, and when there is a server cut-over, the overseer_agent will provide the new SP endpoint information for the active server and the FLAdminAPI will re-authenticate so the commands will be sent to the new active server.

 ``logout()`` function can be called to log out.
 Both ``login()`` and ``logout()`` are